 This was an incredible day in terms of beginning the process of exposing the truth.

-All right, as we continue, Sean Hannity show we're in London, 800-941 Sean.
+All right, as we continue, Sean Hannity Show, we're in London, 800-941.

-Um Trey Gowdy, one of them, Bob Goodlatt, another one of them, Darrell Isa, another one of them.
+Bob Goodlatt, another one of them.

-Um Jim Jordan, another one of them.
+Jim Jordan, another one of them.

-I mean, and Louis Gomert, I'm we're just pulling this tape now, the entire room, and I won't tell you why, because that's called a tease.
+I mean, and Louis Gomert, we're just pulling this tape now, the entire room, and I won't tell you why, because that's called a tease.

 And that means that I want to hold you through the half hour so you don't go anywhere.

-Uh, our our affiliates all across this great country, some 570 of them, they want you to stay as long as we can keep you to stay.
+Our affiliates all across this great country, some 570 of them, they want you to stay as long as we can keep you to stay.

-Um, but it literally took the air right out of the room with a collective.
+But it literally took the air right out of the room with a collective.

 It was sort of like after 45 minutes when they said, Hannity's client number three.